roman-milk/roman-milk.github.io/two-moms-two-laps.md

  * * * * * *

  I hope you enjoyed the story.
 Not quite the same tone as its progenitors, but it was fun to write.
 If you found it fun to read, please remember to vote!
-Report_Story #1